slbgenesis/react-picky/README.md

 We are Implementing ok and cancel button and search customization.
 This approach is fine for smaller lists.
 When you have options for 20, 30, 100+ options that the use can select, it becomes unmanigable.

-For example you have a internal staff mailing list.
-You want to mail all staff in a department (30 employees).
-You select all.
-That would be 30 tags taking unneccessary space.

-This is a multiselect with checkboxes, a select all option, and a filter.
-Along a similar vein as David Stutz's Bootstrap Multiselect.
-There is a port of that library to react with Skratchdot's React Bootstrap Multiselect.
-However I don't want a dependency on jQuery.
-If you are already using jQuery that might be an alternative for you.

-If you like the tag list like React-Select, then that would be a great option for you.
-It's a really great, well-tested library.
-Give it a look.

-You can also achieve the same result with a great deal of flexibility using Paypal's Downshift.

-More on React Select
-React Select V2 is pretty incredible, you can replace and provide custom functionality for almost every element of the select component.
-With a little work you could rebuild Picky from the components of React Select, take a look at React Select: Experimental, the Popout example is close to what Picky does.
-You could even build a date picker in React Select...HOW COOL IS THAT!

 What Picky is
 Picky provides a medium amount of flexibility, you can custom render: Options, List (useful for creating a virtualized menu), and SelectAll.
 Any further customisation and it's a little out of scope for Picky.
 It was built with a common pattern in mind so you can get up and running with little-to-no work.
 If you need Picky to be more flexible, I'm happy to take a PR if it would benefit the rest of the community.